 The documentation that you are required to submit in order to get married in Germany varies according to the region.
 However, generally speaking, you may be required to present the following:

 - Official Statement of Residency (Meldebescheinigung)

-- Original long form birth certificate (with parents’ names)
+- Original long form birth certificate with parents’ names (get this translated)

-- Birth certificates of any children that the couple have had together
+- Birth certificates of any children the couple have had together (get this translated)

 - Affidavit confirming both parties are single (Ledigkeitsbescheinigung)

 - Certificate of finality of divorce (if applicable) (get this translated)

 - Death certificate of previous spouse (if applicable)

 - Confirmation of name change (if applicable)

 - Financial statement

 It is important to know that you must translate all documents into German by a certified interpreter such as lingoking.
 In addition, the documents must have been issued within the last six months; therefore you may need to apply for new versions of them.

 Getting married in Germany